-This complaints procedure is not limited to parents or carers of children that are registered at the school.
-Any person, including members of the public, may make a complaint to Liverpool Diocesan Schools Trust about any provision of facilities or services that we provide.
-Unless complaints are dealt with under separate statutory procedures (see page 5), we will use this complaints procedure.
+This complaints procedure is not limited to parents or carers of children that are registered at any of our schools.
+Any person, including members of the public, may make a complaint to the Liverpool Diocesan Schools Trust about any provision of facilities or services that we provide.
+Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.